-T Does the behavior fit the definition of aggression Is the behavior directed toward another person? · · Are there safety concerns or risks with the behavior Ask questions such as: Does the customer put others at risk by doing this?
+Does the behavior fit the definition of aggression Is the behavior directed toward another person?
+Ask questions such as: Describe the customer's physical attacks towards another person.
+What does he do?
+When the customer throws things "all over the place", does she ever throw these items at another person?
+You said he threw a bottle and broke the television.
+Tell me how the customer meant that action to physically attack another person.
+Are there safety concerns or risks with the behavior Ask questions such as: Does the customer put others at risk by doing this?
 What are the risks involved?
 Has he hurt another person before due to this behavior?
 How does this jeopardize the safety of others?
 Determine the intensity of the intervention Consider how often someone intervenes, as well as the effort and physical involvement Ask questions such as: What is done in response to this aggressive behavior?
 How often is the intervention used?
 How does the customer respond to you doing that?
 How well does the intervention work?
 What happens if you do not intervene?
 What happens when this does not stop the aggression?
 NOTE Document all information received about any interventions for aggression in the comment section.

-Determine the frequency of the behavior Consider the past 90 days.
-Exception: Consider the past year when the behavior caused a serious injury needing medical attention.
-Ask questions such as: How often does the behavior occur?
+behavior Exception: Consider the past year when the behavior caused a serious injury needing How often does the behavior occur?
 Did the customer's behavior cause a serious injury in the past year that required medical attention?
+If so, when did it Determine the frequency of the behavior the past year when the behavior caused a serious injury needing Did the customer's behavior cause a serious injury in the past year that required medical attention?
 If so, when did it happen and what type of medical attention was received.
 What triggers this behavior, if known?
-When was the last time this behavior happened? --- -- ---
+When was the last time this behavior -- --- --- ---